 Hi, I am Corrine Chong, one of the SNCF’s scholarship recipients in 2017.
-A first-year student, currently pursuing a double degree in Accountancy and Business at Nanyang Technological University.
+A first-year student, currently pursuing a double degree in Accountancy and Business at Nanyang Technological University as I type this article in 2018.

 At the age of 18, unlike many of my peers, I dare not say that I am very certain about what profession I would like to pursue in the future.
 However, I knew that I have always wanted to help the society – to do good to others.
 The SNCF Scholarship caught my eye with the tagline “Scholars with a Heart”, and that’s when my journey began a year ago.